 The Mountain Chalet is the town’s other affordable standby.
 It has small, compact economy rooms that sleep up to four people and run between $119 and $259 depending on when you visit.
 The Chalet also offers dorm rooms with individual bunks running between $59 and $109.
 And most of its rooms have vaporizers, making it one of the few places in town where tourists can legally toke up.

-Should the St. Moritz and Mountain Chalet be unavailable, your next best bet is to get on Hotel Tonight.
+Should the St. Moritz and Mountain Chalet be unavailable, your next best bet is to get on Hotel Tonight or try one of these affordable Aspen Airbnbs.
 Even in Aspen, you’re bound to find a hotel with a room that it would rather offer at a discount than shut the light out on.

 Start your day with the local specials.